Happy Holidays to all and welcome home to those military service people that have finally returned home from Iraq.

 The disappointments in my life, the losses and the confusion have tempered me to a resolve of steel.
 It has made me strong enough to endure almost anything, I think.
 Every morning when the alarm sounds it gives me an opportunity to make old dreams real or create new ones if needs be.
 Every time the sun rises over the eastern horizon I have renewed hope that this day will be better than yesterday.
 And if it isn’t?
 Well, tomorrow the sun will rise again and hope will be reborn.

 I may be more mature now than when I was nineteen but with that maturity comes life and with life comes friends, family, hopes and dreams.
-Joys and disappointments.
-And, God willing and if the fates allow, I’ll have many more sunrises ahead of me that renew those hopes and dreams.

 With a new day, come new challenges to be met.
 With a new year comes a chance at a new dream.